THANK YOU FOR JOINING US!

 We’ll make this quick, so here we go:

 For best coffee shops in Prague, click here.
 Our favorites?
-Onesip coffee and Kafemat.
+Onesip coffee, Kafemat, Format coffee.
 It ain’t hard to see us there.

 For best cocktail bars in Prague, click here.
 Parlour is still our favorite.
-Check out Schody, their new opening underneath the Prague Castle!
+New openings worth trying: Forbína, Minus One, Golden Eye.

 For best wine bars in Prague, click here.
 Bokovka all the way!
 Veltlin for natural wines.

 For best craft beer places in Prague, click here.
-New addition: Dva kohouti in the Karlin district.
-An amazing place and a must if you are into craft beers.
+New addition: Dva kohouti in the Karlin district, and two locations of Automat Matuška.
+Amazing place and a must if you are into craft beers.

 For best local shopping in Prague, click here.
 A selection of Prague local designers by our friends at the Kurator shop.